jibin-liu/Python/README.md

 Including:

 * Interactive python games built during Coursera course
-* How to think as a CS in Python
+* Turtle graphs built in *how to think as a CS in Python*